Buffalo Airways at work #2.

 June 2023

 C-FLFR.
 This DC-3 has been manufactured in 1944 at the Oklahoma City plant as a C-47A Skytrain for the USAAF.
 During the war she serviced the RAF and later the RCAF as KG563.
 After retirement from the military, she was sold on the civilian market.
-During the 70’s until the mid- 90’s she saw service with St. Felicien Air Services Ltd., Survair Ltd, Bradley Air Services and Northern Air Services Ltd. In 1995 she was bought by Buffalo Airways.
+During the 70’s until the mid-90’s she saw service with St. Felicien Air Services Ltd., Survair Ltd, Bradley Air Services and Northern Air Services Ltd. In 1995 she was bought by Buffalo Airways.

 C-FLFR formerly flew with the RAF and RCAF as KG563.

-Buffalo Airways DC-3, C-FLFR.
-Despite her age, this plane continue to soldier on.
+Despite her age, this plane continues to soldier on.

 Her switches and controls, worn smooth by the touch of a thousand hands.